typeblogger/typeblogger.github.io/_posts/2016-7-3-how-to-promote-your-blog.md

 The bottom line: bake content promotion right into your content creation process and you'll gain far more traction.

+## Conclusion

+Finished going through this post?
+Great!

+I would strongly advise you to bookmark this page for future reference, because these simple pieces of advice can help you promote your content more effectively and gain more traction for your blog.

+However, as Napoleon Hill said: “Knowledge is not power.
+Application of knowledge is power.”

+It doesn't matter if you know all the best content promotion tips, if you don't **implement** them and use them on your blog.

+Try picking 1 promotion tip that you aren't already using on your blog and implement it today, then let me know how it worked out by [shooting me an email](/contact) - I would be stoked to know about your progress!

 ## Next Steps

+Don't forget to grab my [free content promotion checklist](http://www.paywithapost.de/pay?id=40f72e17-6bde-457d-a554-4eaa0d3164b9) that's packed with all the essential stuff you need to do after hitting publish.

+If you enjoyed this post, please do share it with your followers on social media.
+Thanks a bunch for your help!